data-eng/navgreen/time_representations/public_weather/README.md

 To evaluate the models, run the script: `hist_data_analysis/eval_ml_models.py`.

-Please note that the data should be stored in a parent folder called `/data`.
+Please note that you must maintain the directory structure of the tarball.